Woman's Viral Post Shows Importance of Parents Being in Kids' Photos

 “Messy hair, no make up or a dirty old t-shirt won’t matter to your children...Just take the photo."

 In a world of meticulously edited and photoshopped magazine covers, and countless Instagram filters, we tend to forget why we take photos in the first place: capturing and cherishing a moment.

-Those four simple words have had a lasting affect on the internet as of late, because it seems as though modern parents are so obsessed with taking photos of their children, that they forget to be in them.
+Those four simple words have had a lasting effect on the internet as of late because it seems as though modern parents are so obsessed with taking photos of their children, that they forget to be in them.

 You may notice that the post is noticeably addressed to males and father figures, but that doesn’t mean the heartfelt message can’t be applied to moms as well!